StanfordAHA/aha-wiki-page/_posts1/docker.md

 ---

 ## Get Started
-Since there are so many different environments we need to setup before we can actually run AHA project, we would use **Docker** to make thing easier.
+Since there can be many different environments we need to setup for development in the AHA project, we would use **Docker** to make thing easier.

 Docker is a tool that allows developers to easily deploy their